mir-dataset-loaders/mirdata/CONTRIBUTING.md

 ## Adding tests to your dataset

 1. Make a fake version of the dataset in the tests folder `tests/resources/mir_datasets/my_dataset/`, so you can test against that data.
+For example:
+  a.
+Include all audio and annotation files for one track of the dataset
+  b.
+For each audio/annotation file, reduce the audio length to a few seconds and remove all but a few of the annotations.
+  c.
+If the dataset has a metadata file, reduce the length to a few lines to make it trival to test.
 2. Test all of the dataset specific code, e.g. the Track object, any of the load functions, and so forth – see the ikala dataset tests (`tests/test_ikala.py`) for reference.